rednafi/rednafi.com/content/misc/crossing_the_cors_crossroad.md

 Notice that the `Access-Control-Allow-Methods` header also specifies the methods allowed on this endpoint.

-If you make a preflight request with an origin not on the server's allow list, you will encounter a 4xx error again.
+If you make a preflight request with an origin not on the server's allowlist, you will encounter a 4xx error again.

 ```sh
 curl -i -X OPTIONS http://localhost:7676/hello -H 'Origin: http://notallowed.com'
 ```

-The return message indicates that requests from `http://notallowed.com` is blocked by CORS
+The return message indicates that requests from `http://notallowed.com` are blocked by CORS
 control:

 ```txt